hmsrc/restructure-build/README.md

 - run [Brakeman](https://brakemanscanner.org/) tests to enforce static code analysis
 - run [bundle-audit](https://github.com/rubysec/bundler-audit) to prevent insecure gems being deployed
 - runs a subset of the rspec tests to validate the build
 - commits and pushes the built and tagged version back to the repo (and / or an alternative *production* repo if specified)

+# Setup the Docker image

+    docker image build .

+You may need to clear the output director to get started:

+    sudo rm -rf output/restructure*

 ## Configuration